-Here is a video I made on these spots, or you can read about all of them below as well.
+Here is a video I made on these spots in 2020, or you can read about all of them below as well.

 Downtown LA often gets a bad rap, and while it does have its share of problems, there are still a lot of great places to explore there.
 My favorites are the Broad Museum for its modern art, Skyspace for its glass slide and impressive views, and Grand Central Market for all of its fun restaurants.
 Here is a post I made on all of my favorite spots in Downtown LA.

 Hollywood Boulevard is a place pretty much every tourist wants to see when they visit Los Angeles.
 I suggest making your way to Hollywood and Highland, where you can park in the mall structure and explore the surrounding area.
 Here you will see the stars on the Hollywood Walk of Fame, the TCL Chinese Theater with its hand and footprints, and many museums from Ripleys Believe it to not to the wax museum.
 It’s a fun thing to do for a couple of hours in Los Angeles.
 You can see more of my favorite spots in Hollywood here.

 Griffith Observatory is probably my favorite place in LA.
 The views from the observatory are amazing with the Hollywood Sign one way and Downtown LA the other.
 Of course, the observatory is also amazing to explore as it is free to enter and has a lot of fun exhibits.
 I have been here dozens of times to watch the sunset and explore, and I always love going back.